Book a No Obligation Inheritance TAX Planning Consultation

 Other IHT Allowances

 Everyone has different IHT allowances available to them , and they come in different forms some are in the form of gifting some using your income.
 However they can be complex and if used in the wrong way your Estate may not be able to benefit from them..

 The first £325,000 of someone's estate, not including the home you own is free of IHT.
 This is called the Nil Rate Band (NRB) If you don’t have a home, or you leave that home to someone other than your children, your estate will then pay 40% Tax on anything over the £325,000, on your death.

 For a married couple or civil partnership, when one of them passes on the surviving partner could receive their loved ones IHT allowance.

 On Family Home

 If you own your home and leave it to your children or adopted children in your will, then the first £175,000 of the value won’t be counted towards IHT.
-This is called the Property Nil Rate Band (PNRB).
+This is called the Residence Nil Rate Band (RNRB).
 This can also be passed over on the death of the first person in a married couple or civil partnership, in the same way as with the NRB.
 This means on the

 death of the surviving spouse, the total estate free of Inheritance could be £1,000,000.

 A trust is similar to a Will, but is a legal document that covers a specific asset such as money, investments, land, or buildings..
 Multiple kinds of trusts exist, each benefiting different types of client need.
 Mainly these types of agreements involve three key parties:

 The ‘Settlor’ that is person who creates the Trust and places assets in a trust.